 Topics vary, but in every case our focus is the same: to provide a safe and supportive space in which you can achieve the goals that you set for yourself.

-Rates for counseling in our area range from $110 for a master’s-level counselor or social worker to $250 per session for a psychiatrist (a medical doctor with additional training in pharmacology and mental health).
+Rates for counseling in our area range from $110/session for a master’s-level counselor or social worker to $250 per session for a psychiatrist (a medical doctor with additional training in pharmacology and mental health).

 As openings become available, therapists connect with clients on a first-call, first-appointment basis.
 The first 3 sessions give you the opportunity to determine whether the two of you are a good match.

 Room To Talk therapists have master’s or doctoral degrees and a license to practice therapy.
 Soundings intern- therapists are graduate students in counseling, social work, and psychology.

 Counseling practice is part of their education.
 Similar to the way that medical interns and residents work under the supervision of an attending physician, our intern-therapists are supervised by clinicians with years of experience.

 We take seriously our responsibility to provide the best growth experience for clients and interns.
 Soundings clients benefit from a fresh perspective and low therapist caseloads.
 Interns benefit from regular consultations with supervisors who have years of practical and teaching experience.

 Our therapists can be as young as 22 or as old as 65.
 Some are still in school and will be for several months.
 Others have already graduated.
 It is important for you to know how long your particular therapist will be available.
 If you do not finish what you want to work on, you may complete another phone interview and being work with another therapist.